dph22/dph22.github.io/README.md

 ## Key Publications and Conference Presentations

+Henriques, D.P. and Riha, D. (2024) "Searching for and reflecting on AI text-to-video landscapes as other" to be presented at the Video Game Cultures conference 2024, hosted by Birmingham City University, UK 12-14 September 2024.
+[More info](https://videogamecultures.org/about-vgc/).

 Henriques, D.P.
 (2023) “Envisioning a new synthetic city?
-A reflection on AI text-to-video generators, creativity, and our future urban visions” to be presented at The Synthetic City: Potentials, Politics and Everyday Life conference 2023.
+A reflection on AI text-to-video generators, creativity, and our future urban visions”, presented at The Synthetic City: Potentials, Politics and Everyday Life conference 2023.
 Dublin City University, Ireland, hosted by the ECREA Media, Cities and Space Section, 6-7 Sep, 2023, and to be published in the post-conference proceedings.
 [More info]( https://syntheticcity2023.com/programme/).

 Henriques, D.P.
 (2023) “'Nuclear Power?
 No Thanks!': the Smiling Sun logo and other graphic designs in the anti-nuclear global protests since the 1970s”, presented at the 2nd Colonial & Postcolonial Landscapes Congress, Calouste Gulbenkian Foundation, Lisbon, Portugal, January 18-20, 2023.
 [More info](https://dinamiacetiul.wixsite.com/congress-archwar).